Software test report SilverFast HDR

 Comparison raw data elaboration digital camera - scanner

-This raw-scan data is graphic data from the scanner as captured by the sensor - no gamma-, color- or other corrections made, as they are done normally automatically through the scannning software, in order to receive a "correct" picture.
-LaserSoft assigns the name HDR for this kind of the raw data.
+This raw-scan data is graphic data from the scanner as captured by the sensor - no gamma-, color- or other corrections are made, as they are done normally automatically through the scannning software, in order to receive a "correct" picture.
+LaserSoft Imaging assigns the name HDR for this kind of the raw data.
 HDR stands here for High Dynamic Range and refers thereby to the increased dynamic range, which one gets by using the 48Bit raw data.

 SilverFast HDR

-Different versions of SilverFast HDR
+Different versions of HDR 8

-• SilverFast HDR
+• SilverFast HDR Studio: Studio version with additional features

-is the standard version without additional features
+• SilverFast HDR: the standard version without additional features

-• SilverFast HDR IT-8
+• SilverFast HDR IT-8: with IT-8 target

-Studio-version with additional features incl.
+• SilverFast HDR Studio: Studio-version with additional features incl.
 IT-8 target

-Studio version with additional features incl.
+• SilverFast HDR Studio PhotoProof: Studio version with additional features incl.
 IT-8 target and PhotoProof plug-in

-Studio version with additional features incl.
+• SilverFast HDR Studio ColorServer: Studio version with additional features incl.
 IT-8 target and ColorServer automation tool

 SilverFast HDR studio has compared to SilverFast HDR some additional features like the automatic color optimization AACO, the support of the JPEG 2000 format, the function-extended soft masking USMPlus, the CloneTool and the printing tool PrinTao.